Noktaroga/Noktaroga/README.md

 - 🔭 I’m currently working on **as a freelance!**

-- 🌱 I’m currently learning **AWS, C#, Unity**
+- 🌱 I’m currently learning: **AWS, C#, Unity**

-- 👨‍💻 All of my projects are available at [https://github.com/Noktaroga](https://github.com/Noktaroga)
+- 👨‍💻 All of my projects are available at: [https://github.com/Noktaroga](https://github.com/Noktaroga)

-- 💬 Ask me about **Django, Node.JS, Selenium**
+- 💬 You can ask me about: **Django, Node.JS, Selenium**

 - 📫 How to reach me: **joseglagunar@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/joseglagunar/](https://www.linkedin.com/in/joseglagunar/)
+- 📄 Know about my experiences here: [https://www.linkedin.com/in/joseglagunar/](https://www.linkedin.com/in/joseglagunar/)

-- ⚡ Fun fact **Software is like sex: it's better when it's free.**
+- ⚡ Fun fact: **Software is like sex: it's better when it's free.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">